Why Level 1 Background Checks Can Be a Big Mistake

 The Difference Between Level 3 and Level 1 Background Checks

-Unlike the terms Level 1 and Level 2, the term level 3 background check is not defined by Florida’s state statutes.
+Unlike the terms Level 1 and Level 2, the term Level 3 check is not defined by Florida’s state statutes.
 However, like level 1 and level 2, the term level 3 is used throughout the country.
 It refers to a background check that is more thorough and detailed than the first two and often includes records checks of databases specific to certain fields or professions.

-One example of this would be a level 3 background check for a healthcare professional that would include a review of the Fraud and Abuse Control Information System (FACIS) database.
-[1] This database contains information about actions that may have been taken against a healthcare professional and includes those that may affect licensure.
+One example of this would be a level 3 background check for a healthcare professional that would include a review of the Fraud and Abuse Control Information System (FACIS) database.8 This database contains information about actions that may have been taken against a healthcare professional and includes those that may affect licensure.

 Level 3 background checks are often used to check for criminal history, but also to check professional credentials and licenses that may be needed for the job position.
 It’s used primarily for managerial and professional jobs and searches thousands of local, state, and national databases.

-When hiring for a position that required information that a level 3 background check would reveal, it would be a big mistake to use only a level 1 background check.
+When hiring for a position that requires information that a level 3 background check would reveal, it would be a big mistake to use only a level 1 background check.
 A level 1 background check could not deliver the depth and breadth of information necessary for filling a position that requires a professional license such as a physician.

 The Difference Between FBI Background Check and Level 1 Background Checks

 An FBI check may also include a person’s federal employment, military, and naturalization history.
-As a Level 2 Background Check, the FBI Background check uses a person’s fingerprints to search criminal records.
+As a Level 2 Background Check, the FBI Background Check uses a person’s fingerprints to search criminal records.

 Using a person’s fingerprints ensures inaccuracy that can be caused by the level 1 check, which is a name-only check.
 Due to the use of aliases or false identification, a names-only check is much less effective.